stellar-deprecated/docs/validators.md

-Stellar.org doesn't currently run a validator.
-We do run a couple nodes recording and saving network history.
+Stellar.org supports the network by running a few full validators and Horizon instances.

 If you would like to run a validator please:
  - Read the [admin guide](https://www.stellar.org/developers/stellar-core/learn/admin.html).